Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 Following this understanding, the encounter with the Bible becomes of central importance.
 At this point, Hemenway's description offers another interesting interpretation, by distinguishing between interface as noun and interface as verb.27 The verbal character of interface –Drucker speaks of "interface as event" – offers a helpful reinterpretation of Scriptures authority.

 Authority understood as a relationship, as described above, can now be stated more precisely as a procedural authority: Scripture’s authority comes to bear if and insofar it is read.
 Namely: if and insofar it is read with the confidence that the gospel will be disclosed by reading these particular texts.
+If authority of Scripture is imagined in this way, authority as a normative notion cannot be isolated from the actual use and interpretation of Scripture by the persons and communions claiming an authority of Scripture.

 The appropriation of Scripture therefore has constitutive significance for the validity and authority of the texts, as Stoellger makes clear in comparison to the Lord's Supper: “Holy Scripture is only to be called holy if it becomes the body of the Spirit.
 And the Spirit can only meet us in it, as long as it is present as its power to give meaning.
 It's the same with Scripture as it is with bread and wine.
 Outside of their concrete use, which faith makes of them, Scripture is just one among many texts.
 Therefore, we worship the elements of the Lord's Supper as little as we worship the Bible.
 Without animating use, the Spirit would be as dead as Scripture would be.”
 28 For this reason, factual uses of the Scripture are of great interest for dogmatic reasons.29 This structure, in turn, is constitutive in the digital design practices described by Hemenway.